thrackle-io/rules-engine/docs/userGuides/development/invariants/Protocol-Invariants.md

 ### Balance By Risk

-- The total USD balance in application tokens (fongible and non-fungible) of an account must not excede the maximum of the AccountBalanceToRiskRule applied for the application and the risk score of the account.
+- The total USD balance in application assets (fungible and non-fungible) of an account must not excede the maximum of the AccountBalanceToRiskRule applied for the application and the risk score of the account.

 ### Maximum Transaction Size Per Period By Risk